 Since CAA Saskatchewan first opened its doors in 1917, the association has been a steadfast advocate for the rights of motorists and travellers, working with provincial and federal governments and other parties to ensure safer drivers on safer roads in safer vehicles.

-We represent Members' interests in the area of highways infrastructure at the provincial and national level, and aim to focus public awareness on topical issues, such as senior drivers, distracted driving, fatigued driving, eco-driving and vehicle/bike safety.
+We represent Members' interests in the area of highways infrastructure at the provincial and national level, and aim to focus public awareness on topical issues, as texting and driving, distracted driving, impaired driving, gas prices, senior drivers, teen driving, eco-driving and vehicle/bike safety.
+We also provide information, resources and tips to help keep the roads safer for everyone.
+Please check out the CAA Saskatchewan Safety booklet for tips on pedestrian and bike safety, plus information on the CAA School Safety Patrol®.

-To help advocate for better roads, CAA Saskatchewan participates with other CAA clubs across Canada in a Worst Roads campaign, during which drivers are encouraged to vote for the worst road they've travelled on in the province.
+CAA Worst Roads Campaign: To help advocate for better roads, CAA Saskatchewan participates with other CAA clubs across Canada in a Worst Roads campaign, which encourages motorists to vote for the worst road they've recently travelled on in the province caask.ca/worstroads.

-Tow Truck Safety: CAA Saskatchewan worked with the provincial government to have tow trucks added to the section of the Traffic Safety Act which requires drivers to slow to 60 km/h when passing emergency vehicles providing assistance to motorists on the side of the road.
-The fine for failing to slow down is $140 minimum.
+Tow Truck Safety: CAA Saskatchewan worked with the provincial government to have tow trucks added to the section of the Traffic Safety Act which requires drivers to slow to 60 km/hr when passing emergency vehicles providing assistance to motorists on the side of the road.

 - Distracted Driving website